RustFields/rustfields.github.io/implementation/implementation-details.md

 error[E0592]: duplicate definitions with name `new`
 ```

 A possible solution for this problem is to remove the second constructor and implement the `From` trait.
-This is a very simple mechanism to convert between different types:
+This is a basic mechanism to convert between different types:

 ```rust
 impl From<Vec<Slot>> for Path {